tulibraries/tul_cob-web-solr/README.md

 4. and, manually, a full reindex DAG is kicked off from Airflow Production to this new tul_cob-web alias.
 Upon completion of the reindex, relevant clients are redeployed pointing at their new alias, and *then QA & UAT review occur*.

 See the process outlined here: https://github.com/tulibraries/docs/blob/main/services/solrcloud.md

-After some time (1-4 days, as needed), the older tul_cob-web collections are manually removed from Prod SolrCloud.